mdjahidhasan009/React-Note/ref/forwardRef.md

     export default GoodbyeForwardRef;
 ```

 We can also use `useImperativeHandle` to expose only the required methods to the parent component.
+It's an escape hatch
+to access the instance of the child component.
+In the below example, `formRef.current` will have only `inputRef1` and
+`inputRef2`.
 ```jsx
 import { useRef, useImperativeHandle, forwardRef } from "react";